-Señor Urami, his boss, “needs to reaffirm reality through words, as though words created and maintain the world in which he lives.”
+His boss, Señor Urami, similarly “needs to reaffirm reality through words, as though words created and maintain the world in which he lives.”
 He’s not the only one.
-They all redefine words to hide meaning and strip away humanity, to make the revolting palatable, and to excuse inhumanity.
+His fellow citizens redefine words to hide meaning and strip away humanity, to make the revolting palatable, and to excuse inhumanity.

 With his dying father, Marcos intuits the words:

 “were held together by the thinnest of transparent threads.”

 Meanwhile his sister’s brats use language as a code to exclude others.

 The voices of women lift him up and cast him down.
 They stab at him and pin him in place.
 At first his wife’s voice lifts him out of his worries.
 Then their son dies, and “Cecilia’s words became black holes, they began to disappear into themselves.”

 Words have turned the world monstrous; no wonder Marcos frames people through their use of language.
 At the same time, the fixation reveals a man burning with grief.

 The loss of his infant son is a grief that won’t go away and can’t be spoken of.
 His bereavement is treated as secondary to Cecilia’s; he lacks the space to name his pain and release it.